Local Message-Passing for Discrete Graph Generation: GenGNN: A Simple Message Passing Model for Graph Generation

 Current encoder backbones for GGMs~\cite{vignac2022digress, qin2024defog} tend to use powerful but expensive model designs which hamper efficiency.
-On the other hand, recent work has shown that simpler models can best more complex ones for more traditional graph tasks such as node classification~\cite{luo2024classic} and graph tasks~\cite{luo2025can, luo2024classic}.
-We are therefore interested in investigating whether {\it similar performance can be achieved via simpler GNN models}?
+On the other hand, recent work shows simpler models achieve first-class performance in traditional node~\cite{luo2024classic} and graph classification~\cite{luo2025can, luo2024classic}.
+We are therefore interested in investigating whether {\it similar graph generation performance can be achieved via simpler GNN models}?